BROM-town-square/BROM-e-commerce-front-end/README.md

 - View, update and remove items
 - Quantity controls and total calculation
-- Place order trriggers an order to be made of the current items in cart
+- Place order triggers an order to be made of the current items in cart

 ### **Order Page**